-The 2016 Award Recipients will be honored at the Brite Minister’s Week Luncheon on Tuesday, February 16th at 12:30 p.m. at the Kelly Alumni Center.
-CLICK HERE to purchase tickets for the luncheon.
+The 2016 Award Recipients were honored at the Brite Minister’s Week Luncheon on Tuesday, February 16th at 12:30 p.m. at the Kelly Alumni Center.
 Nominations are currently being accepted for the 2017 Distinguished Minister Awards.

 Alberta Z. Brown Distinguished Minister Award for Pastoral Ministry- Rev. Dr. Michael Waco